krishaamer/green-filter-research/research/methodology.md

 -   miks sa arvad, et sellest midagi kasu on? miks sa arvad, et sellest kasu pole?

+-   should we put a price on nature (ecosystem service markets ) ? likert yes-2345-no

 -   Start with everyday questions:

 -   How to buy sustainable clothing